USS Minnesota (1855): Battle of Hampton Roads

-While blockading off Hampton Roads, 8 March 1862, Minnesota sighted three Confederate ships, Jamestown, Patrick Henry, and Virginia—the former Merrimack, rebuilt and protected by iron plates—rounding Sewell's Point and heading toward Newport News, Virginia.
-Minnesota slipped her cables and got underway to engage the southern warships in a fight that would come to be known as the Battle of Hampton Roads.
-When about 1.5 miles from Newport News, Minnesota grounded.
+While blockading off Hampton Roads, 8 March 1862, Minnesota sighted three Confederate warships, Jamestown, Patrick Henry, and led by the unique revolutionary appearance of the CSS Virginia—the former USS Merrimack, (the 1855 steam-powered heavy frigate, rebuilt since burnt/scuttled in 1861 and now protected by riveted iron plates) — rounding Sewell's Point from Norfolk and the Elizabeth River, and heading north across the Hampton Roads harbor to the northern peninsula toward Newport News, Virginia.
+Minnesota slipped her cables and got underway to engage the Southern warships in a fight that would come to be known as the Battle of Hampton Roads.
+When about 1.5 miles off-shore from Newport News, the Minnesota grounded.